Festivals-App/festivals-identity-server/README.md

 3. **JSON Web Tokens (JWTs)** – Used for all other interactions.
 JWTs enable role-based access control (RBAC), ensuring users are authorized to access specific functions based on their assigned roles.
 The system verifies JWTs on every request to enforce access restrictions dynamically.

 In addition to these mechanisms, the backend enforces strict firewall rules and network segmentation to minimize exposure to unauthorized access.

+## Development

+The FestivalsApp Identity Server follows a modular structure for clarity and maintainability.
+The `database` directory for managing the database, while `auth` handles core authentication logic, `server` manages API routes and middleware and `operation` documents deployment and environment.
+GitHub Actions are in `.github`, and `.vscode` provides recommended settings.
+The entry point is main.go, with dependencies in go.mod and go.sum.
+Refer to [FestivalsIdentityAPI Documentation](DOCUMENTATION.md) for details on available endpoints.

 ### Requirements